 The same source materials used in Unit 1 are appropriate for Unit 2.
 Use both fiction (like Aesop's fables) and nonfiction (facts).
-Using sources that include humor or boy-friendly topics will keep students interested in the process.
+Using sources that include humor, such as "Eggplant (A Satire)" or boy-friendly topics, such as "Hagfish," will keep students interested in the process.